 Demand for pedigree cats is on the rise but what are the facts about common cat breeds?

-According to Cats Protection’s CATS Report 2022, a nationwide survey of cat owners, the demand for buying pedigree cats over moggies has increased.
+According to the Cats Protection CATS Report 2022, the demand for buying pedigree cats over moggies has increased.
 38% of cats obtained in 2022 were pedigrees, compared to 15% more than five years ago.

-If you’re thinking of getting a cat, we recommend getting a moggy rather than a pedigree, as we have thousands of moggies in our care looking for new homes, and each one is a magnificent masterpiece!
-However, if you do want to get a specific breed of cat, then it’s best to do your research, as some breeds come with certain health and behavioural needs and can be more costly to care for.
+If you’re thinking of getting a cat, we recommend getting a moggy rather than a pedigree.
+We have thousands of moggies in our care looking for new homes.
+Each one is a magnificent masterpiece!
+But if you do want to get a specific breed of cat, then it’s best to do your research.
+Some breeds come with certain health and behavioural needs and can be more costly to care for.
 Find our expert advice about pedigree cats.

 There are lots of myths surrounding pedigree cats, so to help you get to the truth, we’ve busted a few common misconceptions...